cogini/multi-env-deploy/terraform/building.md

 We can use a static site generator to manage the public website, putting the resulting files in an S3 bucket which is served by CloudFront CDN.
 In this example, the `public-web` resources do this.
-We then set up DNS entries to point www.example.com and the bare domain to CloudFront.
+We then set up DNS entries to point `www.example.com` and the bare domain to CloudFront.

+We can also run a separate server like WordPress for the public website.
+If it's a standalone EC2 instance, then assign the `www.example.com` name to it using the `route53-public-www` module.

-We can also run WordPress for the public website and Elixir to handle API traffic.
-Those instances would generally get a DNS name like `api.example.com`.
-They optionally get the `www.example.com` name, set using `route53-public-www`.
-If they are running behind the load balancer, they get a Target Group and a routing rule which directs traffic based on subdomain or URL.
+Additional servers running behind the same load balancer each get their own Target Group, and a routing rule directs traffic based on subdomain or URL.
+This lets you use e.g. Elixir to handle API traffic and put it on `api.example.com` or `example.com/api`.

 We normally use Amazon Certificate Manager to handle SSL certs.
 They are free, but only if you are using a load balancer or CloudFront.
 Otherwise you can use